SUNY College at Geneseo

-Instructor: Dr. Paul J. Pacheco, Office: Sturges Hall 13D
+Instructor: Dr. Paul J. Pacheco, Office: Bailey Hall 153A

 e-mail address: email@example.com, Phone: #245-5275

 This course presents students with a comprehensive overview of Old World prehistory; from the dawn of humankind through the rise (and fall) of early civilizations.
 To accomplish this goal, we will critically examine and interpret knowledge about the human past generated by archaeologists.
 We will look in depth at the following topics: an evolutionary perspective on cultural change, the origins of human culture, the origins of modern human cultures, the transition to food producing economies of the Neolithic, and the rise and fall of complex Old World societies.
-During the course, students will write a critical review of Jared Diamond's Pulitzer Prize winning book Guns, Germs, and Steel, create a poster on a topic concerning one or more early civilizations, and learn how to think critically about human prehistory.
+During the course, students will write a critical essay based on chapters in Jared Diamond's Pulitzer Prize winning book Guns, Germs, and Steel, create a poster on a topic concerning one or more early civilizations, and learn how to think critically about human prehistory.

 (1) Students will demonstrate proficiency in understanding major empirical, analytical, and theoretical approaches to human variation and cultural change including aspects of economic adaptations, social structures, political organizations, and ideological systems through class discussion and through the writing of three objective/ essay exams.

 (2) Students will demonstrate knowledge of human cultural origins through the writing of the objective/ essay exams.

-(3) Students will demonstrate their comprehension of major issues and trends in Old World Prehistory through the writing of a book review of Diamond’s Guns Germs and Steel: The Fates of Human Societies.
+(3) Students will demonstrate their comprehension of major issues and trends in Old World Prehistory through the writing of an essay on chapters in Diamond’s Guns Germs and Steel: The Fates of Human Societies.